This Bills Digest replaces a preliminary Digest published on 30 March 2026 to assist in early consideration of the Bill.

 Key points

-• Schedule 2 of the Bill streamlines how trustees of closely held trusts report beneficiary tax file numbers (TFNs) to the Commissioner of Taxation and clarifies the Commissioner’s notification obligations where a TFN reported to the Commissioner is either incorrect or does not exist.
+- Schedule 2 of the Bill streamlines tax file number (TFN) reporting by trustees of closely held trusts and clarifies the Commissioner of Taxation’s notification obligations where a reported TFN is either incorrect or does not exist.

-• Schedule 4 of the Bill amends the ITAA97 to exclude R&D activities relating to tobacco and gambling from the R&D Tax Incentive, except for activities conducted for the sole purpose of harm minimisation.
-The changes will commence for income years starting on or after 1 July 2025
+- Schedule 4 of the Bill amends the Income Tax Assessment Act 1997 to exclude R&D activities relating to tobacco and gambling from the R&D Tax Incentive, except for activities conducted for the sole purpose of harm minimisation.
+The changes will commence for income years starting on or after 1 July 2025.

 House introduced in: House of Representatives